OliverP255/study-group-hub/README.md

 # Study Group Hub
-App for making and joining study groups.
+App for making and joining study groups

-Features to work on:

 ## 1. Front End and UI